KeshavKAgrawal/ECommerce-SpringBoot-Angular/README.md

   5. The frontend client is running on [localhost:4200]().

 Created as a mini project for technical training by https://virtualcoach.jnaapti.io/.
-Contributors: Keshav Agrawal and Neeraj Kumar
+Contributors: Keshav Agrawal and Neeraj Kumar.
-Angular Frontend by Keshav Agrawal (https://github.com/KeshavKAgrawal) Spring Boot Backend by Neeraj Kumar (https://github.com/neeraj132926)
+Angular Frontend by Keshav Agrawal (https://github.com/KeshavKAgrawal)
+Spring Boot Backend by Neeraj Kumar (https://github.com/neeraj132926)